-ZipFloat Plus fees are not deferrable at this time.
+FlexiFloat Plus fees are not deferrable at this time.
 A roadmap exists.

 The Innovation

-A ZipPay spokesperson described ZipFloat as "a meaningful step forward in our mission to improve financial wellbeing for everyday Australians".
+A FlexiLoan spokesperson described FlexiFloat as "a meaningful step forward in our mission to improve financial wellbeing for everyday Australians".
 When asked to clarify how a product that defers debt in exchange for additional fees improves financial wellbeing, the spokesperson noted that customers now have more flexibility.
 Flexibility was mentioned four times in the product launch press release.
 Financial wellbeing was mentioned eleven times.
 The word "fee" did not appear.

 "We are meeting customers where they are.
 Where they are, in many cases, is unable to pay us.
 We see that as an opportunity to deepen the relationship."